Introduction

 </output instructions>

-Alternatively, you can build the tool progressively, step-by-step, by first building the content extraction part, then adding the lesson text generation, and finally the audio generation.
-Each step can be done with AI assistance and/or manually.
+Alternatively, you can build the tool progressively, step-by-step, by first building the content extraction part, then adding the lesson text generation, then the audio generation, and finally adding general improvements.

 Below, you can study a step-by-step implemention of the tool.